-To give your employees a gift card with a value of $100, you would need to record it as $142.15 and withhold $42.15 for taxes.
+To give your employees a gift card with a value of $100 after taxes, record it as $142.15 gross and withhold $42.15 for taxes.

 Accounting for gift cards given to employees

 Include the amount in box 1 (Wages, tips, other compensation), box 3 (Social Security wages), and box 5 (Medicare wages and tips).

 You can also report the total amount of fringe benefits you give employees in box 14 (Other) on Form W-2.

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of December 13, 2017.This is not intended as legal advice; for more information, please click here.